New York Electricity Rates

 The supply charge on electric bills is now separate from the delivery and transmission charges.
 This enables customers to shop around for the supply portion from various “retail electricity providers” in their service area – also known as “Energy Service Companies or ESCOs” in New York.
 These retail electricity providers compete with each other for customers, which results in companies offering lower rates and other incentives to switch.

-With competition, shopping customers may benefit through:
+New York customers may benefit through:

 - Lower rates